GDWired/GDOfSerial/README.md

 # GDOfSerial
 openFramwork serial standalone for Godot

+Works on macOS and Windows (Linux WIP)